 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to the changes in foreign exchange rates.
-The Company is now exposed to currency risk because supplementary payments received from sales are denominated in a currency other than the functional currency of the Company, the Naira.
+The Company is not exposed to currency risk because sales and purchases are not denominated in a currency other than the functional currency of the Company, the Naira.
+All material transactions primarily are denominated in Naira (NGN).